-Mitigation of Accelerated Degradation of Li-ion BatteriesvFor High Rate Discharge Application 2020-01-0452
+Accelerated Degradation of Li-Ion Batteries for High Rate Discharge Applications 2020-01-0452

 The U.S. Army has been pursuing vehicle electrification to achieve enhanced combat effectiveness.
 The benefits include new capabilities that require high power pulse duty cycles.
-However as the vehicle platform size decreases, the Energy Storage System (ESS) pulse power discharge rates (> 40 C rate) can be significantly greater than commercial Hybrid Electric Vehicle ESS, resulting in significantly lower ESS lifetimes.
-Results of high power pulse duty cycles on lithium iron phosphate cell lifetime performance show a dramatic loss.
+However as the vehicle platform size decreases, the Energy Storage System (ESS) pulse power discharge rates (> 40 C rate) to support system requirements can be significantly greater than commercial ESS.
+Results are reported of high power pulse duty cycles on lithium iron phosphate cells that show a dramatic loss in lifetime performance.
 For a 2 s and 3 s pulse duration tests, the observed degradation is 22 % and 32 % respectively.
 Although these cells were thermally managed in a convective chamber at 10°C, the 2 s pulse showed a 31°C temperature rise and the 3 s pulse, a 48°C temperature rise.
-The decreased lifetime is as a result of chemical degradation due to the increased temperature, and potentially, mechanical degradation due to pulse induced diffusion stresses.
-Both of these mechanisms lead to lithium loss and eventual capacity loss.
-To mitigate the thermally induced degradation, due to pulsing, the use of different thermal management systems is discussed and evaluated based on platform constraints and system objectives.
+The decreased lifetime is attributed to increased lithium loss due to the increased temperature during pulse discharging.
+To mitigate the thermally induced degradation, the use of different thermal management systems and alternative cell design is discussed and recommended.